 We are a British couple who have moved to Central Europe to make a more sustainable life for ourselves and explore a different culture at an interesting point in history.
 We're located in beautiful South Bohemia on the edge of the Czech Lake District and Highlands, 70 miles south of Prague.

-Our animal entourage consists of several hens, ducks, a goose, cats, 2 merino sheep, a goat, an alpaca/llama and a Rhodesian Ridgeback dog.
+Our animal entourage consists of several hens, ducks, a goose, cats, 2 merino sheep, a goat, an alpaca/llama, a house pig and a Rhodesian Ridgeback dog.

-We have a garden full of perennial veggies, and have a good understanding of the many wild foods in the area.
-Currently we have lots of eggs from the ducks and hens, as well as milk from our goat Dijon, even though she has never had a kid.
-We eat a lot of home cooked & veggie food using local ingredients, & currently we have a lot of eggs.
+We grow several perennial veggies, and have a good understanding of the many wild foods in the area.
+We have lots of eggs from the ducks and hens, as well as milk from our goat Dijon, even though she has never had a kid.
+We eat a lot of home cooked & veggie food using local ingredients.

 Contact us if you are self motivated and recognise how fun and satisfying it is to work hard.
 We host volunteers for up to one month at a time & welcome return visitors.